dbrugne/donut/README.md

   - Landing page
     - [ ] Animated 'rollers' for alternative texts
   - Chat interface
-    - [x] Fix line break in messages and description/bio by adding a nl2br method
     - [ ] One to one
     - [ ] Add room owner/ops list on room profile
     - [ ] Add owned/opsed room list on user profile